vladislav-kostin/nice-logger/README.md

 ## Description

-This logger displayes a clear prefix in front of a message, line number and file name, and then the message with highlights.
-The log message is clickable and will take you to the correct line.

-One of the reasons to have prefixes is to disallow team members to commit temporary debug logs, so that logs remain clean and clear for everyone.
-Currently `Logger.LogDebug("message")` is intended as that temp log type.
-You can setup git commit hooks to block commits with those.
+When working on team project people always leave behind no longer needed logs.
+This Logger has explicit methods for either `Temp` or `Important` logs emphasizing that only Important logs should be commited.
+And gives them clear prefixes and calling clas method, making them more informatie and readable at a glance.
+I haven't tried it, but the goal is to disallow Temp log commits via git hooks.

+(In this package there is also an implementation of the logger with custom log handler that overrides Debug but I decided against that approach so it is not completed.
+But you can check out LogHandler to see how to fully customize all Debug logs and how to enable code via project settings.)

 ## Usage

-- You can use following methods: `Logger.LogDebug("message")`,  `Logger.LogWarning("message")`,  `Logger.LogError("message")`, `Logger.Assert("message")`, `Logger.LogImportant("message")`
+- You can use following methods:
+  - `Logger.LogDebug("message")`
+  - `Logger.LogWarning("message")`
+  - `Logger.LogError("message")`
+  - `Logger.Assert("message")`
+  - `Logger.LogImportant("message")`
-- Colors are customisable via ProjectSetting>LoggerSettings
+- Colors are customisable via **ProjectSettings>LoggerSettings**
 - Use square brackets to highlight elements: `Logger.LogDebug($"Loaded [{5}] files")`, `Logger.LogDebug("Status: [Initialized]")`

+## Roadmap

+- It should be pretty easy to make a runtime UI for the logs, so I might do it at some point